When does Roger Federer play next at the Australian Open?

 When does Roger Federer play next?

-Next match: (3) Roger Federer v John Millman – Australian Open Third Round
+Next match: Marton Fucsovics v Roger Federer (3) – Australian Open Fourth Round

 How to watch Roger Federer at the Australian Open